 • Reduced inflammation and oxidative stress

-Bottom line: skipping sleep is like skipping your long run – it shows.
+Bottom line: skipping sleep is like skipping your long run—it shows.

 Sleep and Recovery

-Here’s the thing: Training doesn't make you stronger.
+Training doesn't make you stronger.
 Recovery does.

-• Increase cortisol (stress hormone) levels
+• Increased cortisol (stress hormone)

-• Decrease testosterone and growth hormone
+• Decreased testosterone and growth hormone

-• Impair glucose metabolism and insulin sensitivity
+• Impaired glucose metabolism and insulin sensitivity

 Sleep and Injury Prevention